 This site expands upon our annual event with weekly content: behind-the-scenes material from the awards, video interviews with our favorite stars, inspiring stories from our community, and practical educational content from the creators celebrated on our stage.

 At the 2018 Media Access Awards, actress Marlee Matlin (pictured) presented the PGA George Sunga Award to the producers of SundanceTV’s show, This Close.
 The show counted 18 deaf employees, on both sides of the camera.
+You can watch Matlin speak on the MAA stage in 2018 (video embedded below).

 We also support young people with disabilities looking for representation and access to these creative fields.
 We serve as a strategic partner and resource for Hollywood creators and companies developing content involving disabilities.